anthonyrabiaza/anthonyrabiaza.github.io/_posts/2024-06-12-boomi-advanced-security/2024-06-12-boomi-advanced-security.md

 Output in the DB , **please make sure that the size of the column is wide enough** (in our example a field of 16 chars + salt of 8 chars is converted to a string of 344 chars)

 ![Alt text](/assets/boomi-advanced-security/boomi_process_encrypting_field_db.png?raw=true "BoomiSecurityDataProcessor")

+# Access to the source code
+Go the source code and in the target folder to get the latest version of the Connector: https://github.com/anthonyrabiaza/boomisecuritydataprocessor